 Meetings are held twice a month.
-On the second Wednesday of the month Council meets at 10:00 am in the council chambers of the Municipal Building in Hebron.
-On the fourth Wednesday of the month the meeting convenes at 7:00 pm in the council chambers of the Municipal Building in Hebron.
+On the second Thursday of the month Council meets at 2:30 pm in the Council Chambers of the Municipal Building in Hebron.
+On the fourth Wednesday of the month the meeting convenes at 6:00 pm in the Council Chambers of the Municipal Building in Hebron.
 The public is welcome and details of agenda and scheduling are available on our website under Council Agendas and Minutes or by contacting the municipal office at 902-742-7159.
-Organizations who wish to make a presentation before Council should contact Liz Smith-Doucette, Executive Assistant at least two weeks prior to the meeting to be considered for addition to the council meeting agenda.
+Organizations who wish to make a presentation before Council should contact Jenny Porter, Municipal Clerk at least two weeks prior to the meeting to be considered for addition to the council meeting agenda.

-Regular Council Meetings are aired on EastLink TV the first Tuesday of the following month beginning at 9:30 p.m. and are also streamed live on the Municipality of the District of Yarmouth facebook page.
+Regular Council Meetings are aired on EastLink Community TV the first Tuesday of the following month beginning at 9:00 p.m. and are also streamed live on the Municipality of the District of Yarmouth facebook page.